jats-ug/ATS-Postiats-wiki/ja/atslib.md

 [codegen/Makefile_atslib](../../tree/master/codegen/Makefile_atslib) for how
 atslib is built).

-Examples using atslib can be found in [doc/EXAMPLE/ATSLIB](../../tree/master/doc/EXAMPLE/ATSLIB).
+Examples using ATSLIB can be found in [doc/EXAMPLE/ATSLIB](../../tree/master/doc/EXAMPLE/ATSLIB).